yeslogic/fathom/book/src/reference.md

 # Language Reference

-This part of the documentation is a reference-level description of the Fathom data description language.
-This is intended for Fathom users who want a comprehensive description of Fathom's features, but isn't intended to be a precise formal description.
+This part of the documentation is a reference-level description of the Fathom data description language, intended for Fathom users who want a comprehensive description of Fathom's surface-level features.
+A more precise description of the concrete syntax, elaboration, and core language of Fathom can be found in the [language specification].

+[language specification]: ./specification.md

 ## Summary